Your Ultimate Guide to Sydney: 4 Day Itinerary

 There are runners everywhere.
 My dad heard from a friend that Aussies live a, “very satisfied” life – and it shows in the way they carry themselves.

-They are beyond friendly; while my dad and I were walking – a man actually stopped us and asked us if we needed help finding anything… when it’s usually the other way around.
+Australians are beyond friendly; while my dad and I were walking – a man actually stopped us and asked us if we needed help finding anything… when it’s usually the other way around.

-I heard this from many Aussie friends I met in Italybut didn’t believe it until I got there… Australia really doesn’t get that many American tourists.
+I heard this from many Aussie friends I met in Italy, but didn’t believe it until I got there… Australia really doesn’t get that many American tourists.
 It’s unfortunate, but it’s most likely due to the distance – because Australia is out there.

 Long story short, if you’re an American in Australia: they’ll notice!